|

 love it.
 He had a hard time deciding what he likes least about it but

-the public.
-His duties include piloting the ship, which requires navigating and planning.
+finally His duties include piloting the ship, which requires navigating and planning.
 He does the scheduling, proposes budgets for operations and helps with the maintenance of the ship when required.
 He is basically in charge of making sure everything runs smoothly, the crew is taken care of and the ship stays in tip-top order.
 When asked the infamous "which fish would

 you be?" he decided to expand it to marine mammals.
 He said he